ClaraBenejam/PAWSture/README.md

 ## PAWSture
-Proyecto Ingeniería y Sistemas de Datos

-#Installation process.
+#Installation process:

-- yolo11 installation (and its dependencies): pip install ultralytics
-- pytorch installation: Despite it being installed already by the previous command, it is recommended to change its version to one that can utilze the GPU device.
-Its version will entirely depend on the version of CUDA                                  installed already in the device.
-The one used originally is torch 2.3.1.
+  The installation and initialization process of the Pawsture System and its conda environments is detailed in the annexes K and L of the document.

+#Environments:
+  Pawsture has been developed while using several miniconda environments.
+Thus it is heavily recommended to use them in order to deploy Pawsture.
+To install them use the .yaml in the folder environments and follow the            installation process of annex L of the document.

+#CUDA:
+  It is important to know that this proyect was developed while using CUDA 12.1, changes of the version of CUDA are bound to generate problems with the dependecies